How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 What These AI Systems Actually Detect

 The data collected during automated assessments goes far beyond a simple roof check.
-Here's a breakdown of what AI systems flag during a typical underwriting scan:
+Imagery-based underwriting is now the default, using satellite views, aerial images, and street-level photos to detect roof wear, missing shingles, overhanging trees, debris, fire hazards, signs of water intrusion, and property maintenance issues.
+Here's a breakdown of what AI systems typically flag during an underwriting scan:

 Category Examples of Data Collected